-In this article, we will discuss what is data subject access request (DSAR) and how to handle it.
+In this article, we will discuss what a data subject access request (DSAR) entails and how organizations can manage these requests.

 What is a DSAR?